Top-ranked recipe named "Chicken Bhutuwa (Classic Nepali Stir-Fried Chicken)"

 Try this Chicken Bhutuwa (Classic Nepali Stir-Fried Chicken) recipe, or contribute your own.
-"Garlic" and "Chicken" are two of the tags cooks chose for Chicken Bhutuwa (Classic Nepali Stir-Fried Chicken).
+"Garlic" and "Chicken" are two tags used to describe Chicken Bhutuwa (Classic Nepali Stir-Fried Chicken).

 At the end of each month, The Cook & Kitchen Staff select some of the best recipes sent to Recipe-a-Day during the month, and post them to the entire membership.
 Todays offering is from a Recipe-a-Day member in Missouri who sent a lovely collection of Nepali cookery our way.
 Todays recipe is for a spicy main course of stir-fried chicken.
 You may elect to use both white and dark meat in your preparation, or all white meat.
 You can also prepare todays recipe with lamb or shrimp, so keep it handy and try it several ways!
 In a large bowl combine chicken, 1 tablespoon lemon juice, one tablespoon of mustard oil, cumin, turmeric, salt and pepper.
 Toss well to coat thoroughly.
 Let marinate for two hours.
 In a non-stick pan warm 4 tablespoons (1/4 cup) of mustard oil over medium-high heat. saute fenugreek seeds in the oil until they turn dark.
 Add cloves and saute for 15 seconds.
 Transfer the coated chicken to the pan, stir well, and brown over medium-high heat.
 Add garlic, ginger, and red chilies, and reduce the heat to medium.
 Stir-fry chicken until cooked through.
 You may need to add water to moisten, to keep it from burning.
 Add green peas, green onions, and cinnamon, and stir for two minutes.
 Adjust seasoning with salt and pepper.
 Drain off any excess oil.
 Serve with stir-fried vegetables and rice or Roti.
 Kitchen Staff Tips: Roti is a flat, round, whole-wheat bread and is traditionally served with curries.
 It can accompany every meal and can be eaten alone or as a side dish.
 Roti can be wrapped around meat or vegetable dishes, or can be torn off with the fingers and dipped.
 If you have an ethnic grocery featuring Indian or Hindu cookery, we recommend you pick up some Roti, because it makes a fantastic service with todays recipe.
 Fenugreek [FEHN-yoo-greek] in an aromatic plant native to Asia and southern Europe.
 From slightly sweet seeds, it produces a pleasantly bitter flavor.
 Fenugreek seeds are available in whole and ground varieties and are used to flavor many foods including curry powders, Asian spice blends, and teas.
 Fenugreek seeds should be stored in a cool, dark place and used within six months.
 Posted to email@example.com by Recipe-a-Day